 Despite being the smallest state in the union, Rhode Island has an awful lot to brag about.
-The fantastic beaches, a stellar music and art community, some of the best restaurants in New England and you can’t forget the pizza.
+The fantastic beaches, a stellar music and art community, some of the best restaurants in New England (which tasted alot like the food in the restaurants in Bozeman MT) and you can’t forget the pizza.
 Another thing that Rhode Island is very good at is seafood, specifically oysters.
 These delicacies are as much a part of the state’s culinary culture as a New York System weiner and a pizza strip.
 On September 23, the third edition of the Ocean State Oyster Festival will be celebrating this unique food on South Water Street in Providence.

 Co-organizers Don Nguyen and Frank Mullin have a whole lot in store this time around that makes it more than just a fest for oysters.
 Local craft beer vendors such as Revival Brewing and Grey Sail Brewing will be on sight along with wine from Jonathan Edwards Winery and alcoholic ginger beer from Farmer Willie’s.
 Smoke & Squeal BBQ and Nice Slice Pizzeria will be among the food vendors for anyone who isn’t coming for the oysters.
 Live music courtesy of Jesus Andujar Grupo Sazon, The Z-Boys and the You Rock School Of Music select band will be on stage.
 DJ’s Ty Jesso, RedDawn and Uncle Thirsty will also be spinning tunes throughout the entire day.